MathisBD/metaprogramming-survey-code/README.md

 ```
 opam switch create .
 5.2.0 --repos default,coq-released=https://coq.inria.fr/opam/released
 ```
 and select yes (Y) when asked to create as a new package.
+Metacoq takes a while to install.

 Optionally install development packages.
 For instance if using VSCode :
 ```